 Some test cooks like to utilize charts for this, I’m more of a chicken-scratch-it-out kind of person.
 I write and rewrite my preliminary recipes a couple of times before I think it feels right.
 Find what works for you!

 I also find it incredibly helpful to use a recipe testing template when writing up and testing recipes.
-You can get my template here.
 Sometimes I print off the recipe and make handwritten notes and other times I work digitally and make changes right to the document.
 Again, do what works for you.
 Just be vigilant about taking notes!

 The key takeaway: writing a preliminary recipe will keep you focused and organized.